cferdinandi/vanilla-js-toolkit/content/reference/selectors/element-matches.md

 draft: false
 noTitle: false
 fullWidth: false
+description: "Check if an element would be selected by a particular selector or set of selectors."
 polyfills: Implemented with vendor prefixes in a handful of browsers.
 [Use with a polyfill.](/polyfills/matches/)
 weight: 30
 ---